 The mosaic editing module allows the auto-generated mosaic to be interactively adjusted according to specific user requirements.
-It provides a smooth interaction with the data and allows real-time updating during modifications, without having to regenerate the entire mosaic completely.
-This design reduces the number of manual operations required, significantly increasing the overall productivity.
+It provides smooth interaction with the data and enables real-time updates during modifications, without needing to regenerate the entire mosaic.
+This design reduces the number of manual operations required, significantly increasing overall productivity.

-Correlator3DTM also allows for limitless users to simultaneously edit a mosaic without conflicts or duplication of any data.
-Therefore, multiple users can access the same mosaic location, reducing significantly storage requirements and leading to fast and efficient operation suited to production environments.
+Correlator3DTM allows multiple users to simultaneously edit a mosaic without conflicts or data duplication.
+This capability enables multiple users to access the same mosaic, significantly reducing storage requirements and ensuring fast, efficient operation suited for production environments.